150 years ago, a deep sloping road in Central London was replaced with a marvelous bridge — the Holborn Viaduct.

 The south-eastern stairs

-Old handrails line the walls, while red and gold trim have been added to the balustrades along the top of the stairs.
+Old handrails line the walls, while red and gold trim has been added to the balustrades along the top of the stairs.

 The south-western stairs